GiftChika/alx-system_engineering-devops/0x02-shell_redirections/README.md

-write a script thats displays a confused smiley
+write a script to display confused smiley